 Other Income (Expense), net.
 Other income/expense mainly consists of interest income.
-Other income for the six months ended June 30, 2010 was from interest on short-term investments and interest on a Texas margins tax refund.
-Other expense for the six months ended June 30, 2009 was from interest on short-term investments and a loss on fixed assets.
+Other income for the nine months ended September 30, 2010 was from interest on short-term investments and interest on a Texas margins tax refund.
+Other expense for the nine months ended September 30, 2009 was a loss on fixed assets which was offset by interest on short-term investments.
 The loss on fixed assets of approximately \$53,000 in 2009 was largely due to not being able to sell the furniture that we removed during the renovation of our office space and having to completely write off the net book value of the property.

 Income Taxes.
-Our effective tax rates were 33.2 % and (3.6)% for the six months ended June 30, 2010 and 2009, respectively.
-The effective tax rate was less in 2009 due to a large deduction related to the deductibility of stock option expense.
-For 2010, the most significant item that affected our effective income tax rate relates to the deduction for domestic production activities ("DPAD") and was offset by non-deductible incentive stock option expense, and state income taxes.
+Our effective tax rates were 27.8 % and 18.2% for the nine months ended September 30, 2010 and 2009, respectively.
+The effective tax rate was less in 2009 due to a large for stock option expense.
+For 2010, the most significant item that affected our effective income tax rate relates to the deduction for domestic production activities ("DPAD") which was offset by non-deductible incentive stock option expense, and state income taxes.
 The rate on the DPAD deduction increased from 6% to 9% in 2010.